 10) Speed Racer (2008)

 A movie adaptation of the 1970s classic television series, Speed Racer showed up in the theaters amid tepid reception from moviegoers.
 Perhaps that may have something to do with the fact that it is technically the Wachowski Brother’s follow-up to their massively-successful The Matrix trilogy.
 But whether people are expecting something of that sort of caliber from the Wachowskis, that does not deny the fact that Speed Racer can stand alone.
 A plethora of colors and animation tricks that highlight both the Mach 5 and the Mach 6 has made Speed Racer, and its lead actor Emile Hirsch, far from a disappointment.

-Probably one of the more esoteric items in this list, Two-Lane Blacktop features much metaphysical elements in a film that’s supposedly – and it has successfully done so anyway, geared to pump viewers’ adrenaline rushes.
+Probably one of the more esoteric items in this list, Two-Lane Blacktop features many metaphysical elements in a film that’s supposed – and it has successfully done so anyway, geared to pump viewers’ adrenaline rushes.
 It is set on a runway in the middle of the Tennessee nowhere, with competitors set to compete on getting to Washington, DC first

 Jason Statham earned his billing as an action man on film through movies of the same caliber as Death Race, which is a revival of the 1975 classic of the same name.
 Statham stars as among the prisoners set to challenge one another in a closed-setting racing competition, complete with heavy modifications and sheer speed.
 And the vehicles in this movie…they are just awesome!
 They’re completely tricked out with armor, guns, roll cages, and missiles.
 We don’t condone doing that to your personal vehicle, but watching someone else drive them is still cool!